Amex Business Platinum vs personal Platinum – what’s the difference?

 Links on Head for Points may pay us an affiliate commission.
 A list of partners is here.

 A regular question I get asked by readers is how American Express Business Platinum differs from The Platinum Card, apart from the obvious £75 difference in annual fee.

-We have a similar article on how American Express Platinum differs from American Express Preferred Rewards Gold which you can find here although it has not yet been updated with the recent Gold changes.
+We have a similar article on how American Express Platinum differs from American Express Preferred Rewards Gold which you can find here.

 What benefits are shared between American Express Business Platinum and personal Platinum?

 Before we get onto the differences, which are modest, let’s look at the benefits which both cards share.

 Note that this list is not comprehensive – I have focused on the travel related benefits – and you should study the Amex Business Platinum website and The Platinum Card website for full details.

 You can opt in for most of these benefits via this page of the American Express website.
 This page is not well promoted by Amex and a lot of Platinum cardholders don’t know it exists.